skylightio/skylight-docs/src/shared/_troubleshooting.md

 ### How do I use Skylight if my app is hosted on Heroku?

 We are working on a Heroku add-on that will make this super-easy.
-But, if you're deployed on Heroku, there's just one command you need to run to make your Skylight API token available:
+But until then, if you're deployed on Heroku, there's just one command you need to run to make your Skylight API token available:

     heroku config:set SKYLIGHT_AUTHENTICATION="<token>"